gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ![Random frame captured during gameplay of RAYQUEST](rayquest-random-frame.png)

 > **_NOTE:_** Before continuing, I would like to mention that aside from the rendering engine capabilities and techniques covered in this article, a lot of the boilerplate, setup code and theory has been covered in this great [official example](https://developer.apple.com/documentation/compositorservices/drawing_fully_immersive_content_using_metal) by Apple.
+In fact, the origins of the RAYQUEST code lead straight to this example.
 I strongly suggest it as an accompanying reading to this article.

 ## Stereoscoping Rendering